BrightLocal/ApiDocs/source/includes/_business-categories.md

 # Business Categories

-<p class="notice">This API is deprecated.
+<p class="notice">This API has been deprecated.
 Please refer to the documentation for our new [Business Categories API](https://developer.brightlocal.com/docs/management-apis/k7xwhhme1hzep-business-categories).</p>

 ## Fetch Business Categories (deprecated)